geonerd123/bypass-paywalls-chrome/README.md

 Install the Cookie Remover extension [for Google Chrome](https://chrome.google.com/webstore/detail/cookie-remover/kcgpggonjhmeaejebeoeomdlohicfhce) or [for Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookie-remover/).
 Please rate it 5 stars if you find it useful.

-When coming across a paywall click the cookie icon to remove the cookies then refresh the page.
+When coming across a paywall, click the cookie icon to remove the cookies then refresh the page.

 _*May not always succeed_